Wheel Chair Transfers

 - The person that you are moving has fainted and cannot be woken up.

-- The person that you are moving has fallen down and looks like he is hurt.
+- The person that you are moving has fallen down and looks like he or she is hurt.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.